zowe/docs-site/docs/user-guide/mvd-uribroker.md

 # URI Broker

-The URI Broker is an object in the application plug-in web framework, which facilitates calls to the zLUX Application Server by constructing URIs that use the context from the calling application plug-in.
+The URI Broker is an object in the application plug-in web framework, which facilitates calls to the Zowe Application Server by constructing URIs that use the context from the calling application plug-in.

 ## Accessing the URI Broker

 The URI Broker is accessible independent of other frameworks involved such as Angular, and is also accessible through iframe.
-This is because it is attached to a global when within the MVD.
-For more information, see [Virtual desktop and window management](mvd-desktopandwindowmgt.md).
+This is because it is attached to a global when within the Zowe Desktop.
+For more information, see [Zowe Desktop and window management](mvd-desktopandwindowmgt.md).
 Access the URI Broker through one of two locations:

 Natively: